 - You can also find ski packages at hotels.
 For example, in the past, the Limelight Hotel in Aspen has offered a beginner's package that included three days of beginner lessons, four nights at the hotel, daily lunch, pro guides, equipment rental — everything you need to streamline and simplify the process.
 The all-inclusive package was a simple way to start your hobby on snow.
 Check with your hotel to see if it offers any similar hook-ups.

 - Breckenridge is another great place to learn.
 Breck offers EpicMix Academy, a fun way to track your progress online.
 Sign up for a group lesson or private session (a lot more expensive but also more individually tailored).
 Or for something extra special, we love the Women and Wine classes: a half day of skiing (women only), rewarded by a free glass of wine.
 Consumed in that order, please.

 - Keystone also offers the EpicMix Academy and similar features as Breck, but on different slopes.
 Interested in snowboarding?
 Find group, private, children's, all-women or family lessons.
-Kids can hop on the board as young as 3.
+Kids as young as 3 can hop on the board.
 They learn in small groups at the Ripperoo's-Burton Riglet Park in the Mountain House Base Area, a park plus play area that maximizes fun.
 Money-saving tip: Book online to save 10 percent per person.

 - Arapahoe Basin also typically runs beginner specials throughout January.
 In the past, throughout the month on Sundays, they have offered Super Sunday lessons (discounted lessons for first-timers only), followed by free, one-run lessons in the afternoons.
 Participants received an instructor's help for a single run on the Black Mountain Express Lift.
 This was a great way to improve your skills, learn more about the school or get a total beginner taste.
 All levels welcome.
 Details to come if this offer is available in 2017/2018.